sharif1093/digideep/README.md

 python -m digideep.main --params digideep.params.atari_ppo --tensorboard
 ```

-* Change a parameter in parameter file from comman-line:
+* Change a parameter in parameter file from command-line:

 ```bash
 # Starting PPO training on 'DMCBenchCheetahRun-v0', instead.
 python -m digideep.main --params digideep.params.mujoco_ppo --cpanel '{"model_name":"DMCBenchCheetahRun-v0"}'
 ```

+> Any parameter specified in the `cpanel` section in the parameter file can be altered through command-line.

 * Playing a trained policy from a checkpoint.
 Example: